Tips for Getting Started

-For health departments that are preparing to apply for accreditation, PHAB recommends working diligently on the following, at a minimum:
+For health departments that are preparing to apply for accreditation, PHAB recommends working diligently on the following:

-Community health assessment involves a process of collecting, analyzing, and using data to educate and mobilize communities, develop priorities, garner resources, and plan actions to improve the public’s health.
+- Community health assessment involves a process of collecting, analyzing, and using data to educate and mobilize communities, develop priorities, garner resources, and plan actions to improve the public’s health.
 It is one of the core functions of public health, which is why it’s in the accreditation standards.
 It involves the systematic collection and analysis of data in order to provide the health department and the community it serves with a sound basis for decision-making.
 It should be conducted in partnership with other organizations in the community and include collecting data on health status, health needs, community assets, resources, and other community or state determinants of health status.
-A community health assessment links directly to Standard 1.1.
-The intention here is that, for accreditation purposes, the health department can demonstrate that it systematically assesses its jurisdiction’s health status and can describe it.
-Most health departments should have access to much of the data needed.
-Partnerships with hospitals, academic institutions, other governmental agencies (such as schools or police), and non-profit health promotion organizations will help to access additional data needed to assess the health of the community or state.
-Putting it all together in an organized way to describe the health status or health profile of the community it serves might be a little different way to use the information available.

-Community health improvement plan is a long-term systematic effort to address issues identified by the assessment and community health improvement process.
+- Community health improvement plan is a long-term, systematic effort to address issues identified by the assessment and community health improvement process.
 It is broader than the health department agency and its development, and should include participation of a broad set of community partners.
 A solid community health improvement plan can be used by partners to prioritize activities and set priorities.
-The health improvement plan links directly to Standard 5.2 and its measures.
-For accreditation purposes, the community health improvement plan should be updated at least every five years.

-The department strategic plan is internal to the health department, although may have been developed with input from partners.
+- The health department strategic plan is internal to the health department, although may have been developed with input from partners.
 It shapes and guides what the health department does and why it does it; it sets forth the department’s vision, mission, guiding principles and values, and strategic priorities; and describes measurable and time-framed goals and objectives.
 The strategic plan should include steps to implement portions of the community health improvement plan as well as other strategic issues for the department.
-The strategic plan links directly to Standard 5.3 and its measures.